ballahad/BCHM5420A-summer-2025.1/notebooks/markdown/09_microbial_phylodynamics.md

 <img src = "../../images/09_ggtree_fig.png" width = 700>

 You can see that it affords a lot of control over labeling tips, coloring error bars, adding symbols to nodes.
-Here is the code that was used:
+Here is the code that was generated it:

 ```python